 We currently own an end-to-end factory site in Landskrona, Sweden and oat base production facilities in our Millville, New Jersey factory.
 We lease a factory to produce our oat base in Vlissingen, the Netherlands.
-An additional four factories are currently in various stages of construction and development: we lease a facility in Ogden, Utah, which will be an end-to-end factory site; we lease a facility in Singapore, which will be an oat base production facility; and we plan to lease facilities in Maanshan City, China and Peterborough, the United Kingdom, once completed.
+An additional three factories are currently in various stages of construction and development: we lease a facility in Ogden, Utah, which will be an end-to-end factory site; we lease a facility in Singapore, which will be an oat base production facility; and we plan to lease a facility in Maanshan City, China once completed.